-- Ensure that any plans for the Waterfront account for the possibility that the area west of the railroad tracks may need an additional entrance which could include reconstruction of the closed Zinsser Bridge. - Plan for safe pedestrian access across the railroad tracks including consideration of a pedestrian bridge.
+Ensure that any plans for the Waterfront account for the possibility that the area west of the railroad tracks may need an additional entrance, which could include reconstruction of the closed Zinsser Bridge.
+Such entrance should be safe for pedestrian travel.

-Objective 8: Proactively seek out opportunities for the Waterfront that are consistent with the goals and vision of the Plan and the results of Form-Based Zoning.
+Objective 8.
+Proactively seek out opportunities for the Waterfront that are consistent with the goals and vision of the Comprehensive Plan and the (future) Form-Based Code for the Waterfront.